A.C.C.D. Mineros de Guayana

 Asociación Civil Club Deportivo Mineros de Guayana, known as Mineros de Guayana or simply Mineros, is a professional football club based in Puerto Ordaz, Venezuela.

 History

 The Colegio Loyola Gumilla's field, located in Puerto Ordaz, was used in football matches.
 The people who played at the field decided to found a football club.
-On November 11, 1981, the club was founded as Club Deportivo Mineros de Guayana.
+On 11 November 1981, the club was founded as Club Deportivo Mineros de Guayana.

-On November 20, 1981, the club's foundation constitutive act was signed.
+On 20 November 1981, the club's foundation constitutive act was signed.

-On January 3, 1982, the club played its first match, against Villa Colombia FC, a Guayana's amateur club.
+On 3 January 1982, the club played its first match, against Villa Colombia FC, a Guayana's amateur club.
 Mineros won 2-0, both goals scored by José Pacheco.

-On September 5, 1982, the club won the Segunda División Venezolana, being promoted to the following year's first division.
+On 5 September 1982, the club won the Venezuelan Segunda División, being promoted to the following year's first division.

-In 1989, the club won the first Primera División Venezolana.
+In 1989, the club won the first Venezuelan Primera División.

 Crest and colours

 The club's logo is composed of a geometrical figure, which is a carbon diamond crystal zoomed millions of times with a microscope.
 The club's colors are blue and black.